Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 The service gives you the estimated quantity and gross margin of a single product sold over a range of price points for the product.
-The inputs identifying the product are are Location, Product, Channel, Segment.
+The inputs identifying the product are Location, Product, Channel, Segment.
-Date and Marginal Cost are also inputs; Date identifies at which point in time the forecast should be made using elasticity valid around that time.
+Date and Marginal Cost are also inputs; Date identifies at which point in time the forecast should be made, using elasticity estimate around that time.
 Marginal cost is needed to calculate the gross margin.

 The curve is visualized in the linked picture provided in the last column: